briis/affalddk/README.md

   | `Road name` | Yes | None | Type the name of the road you want to get collection data for.
 Without house number. |
   | `House Number` | Yes | None | The house number of the address.
 Also accepts letters.
 If you have a house number like 2A or similar, and it does not work, try putting a space between the number and the letter, like 2 A |

 - Click on SUBMIT to save your data.
-If all goes well you should now have see entities under the *Affaldshåndtering DK* integration
+If all goes well you should now have entities under the *Affaldshåndtering DK* integration

 You can configure more than 1 instance of the Integration by using a different Address.